 For example, UPS Ventures has made a minority investment in autonomous driving company TuSimple.
 Together, both companies are testing self-driving trucks on a route in Arizona to determine whether the vehicles can improve service and efficiency in the UPS network.
 This means that UPS and TuSimple join the ranks of other companies, including Daimler, Tesla, Starsky Robotics, Einride, and Embark, that have the aim to remove the drivers from freight haulers altogether.

 But interestingly, companies are starting to see the potential of autonomous vehicles even in unexpected areas, such as fleet maintenance.
 Austrian Airlines is using drones that are deployed in hangars to perform standard maintenance tasks and document any potential damage outside of the aircraft.
 Doing this could not only cut down maintenance costs but also free up the workload of technicians.
-As more drones are being considered for small package delivery purposes, it wouldn’t be surprising to see more trial runs and pilot project approvals in 2021.
+As more drones are being considered for small package delivery purposes, it wouldn’t be surprising to see more trial runs and pilot project approvals.
 In fact, Alphabet’s Wing, the first federally-approved delivery drone in the US, has made its first delivery while UPS became America’s first nationwide drone airline.
-It will be interesting to watch their pilot project in 2021 and see how many other companies can take their lead on drone delivery.
+It will be interesting to see how many other companies can take their lead on drone delivery.

 It’s without a doubt that warehouse operations have undergone a significant shift in recent years – and with technology being progressively integrated, this is one of the logistics technology trends that is likely to continue.
 One of the obvious innovations is warehouse robotics, a fast-growing field.
 After all, according to the Global Customer Report 2019, there has been an 18% year-over-year increase in testing of warehouse robotics.
 Boston Dynamics’ mobile warehouse robot, Handle, is one great example: The company has developed a completely autonomous robot with a small footprint, long reach, and vision system which all enable it to unload trucks, build pallets, and move boxes throughout any warehouse facility.